Tibblue/minesweeper/README.md

 ### Runing

 Move to the folder `files`.
-There you can run `make run` in the bash and this will run the server.
+There you can run `make web` in the bash and this will run the server.

 Runing will run the server and open a tab on your default browser on the page for the game (http://localhost:5000).